 - TN Promise –This scholarship has no ACT or SAT requirement; however, the student is required to attend mandatory informational meetings as well as perform community service hours.
 The scholarship is only available at a state-eligible institution.
 More information can be found at: tennesseepromise.gov

 COLLEGE ENTRANCE EXAMS

-SailAway Academy students may take the PSAT, ACT, or SAT by registering at www.collegeboard.com.
+SailAway Academy students may take the PSAT or SAT by registering at www.collegeboard.com or the ACT by registering at www.act.org.
 Our school code is: 431-069.
 Students may also choose to take the Classic Learning Test which is accepted at a variety of colleges and universities and offers score-based and institution-based scholarships.